13 February - 28 June 2020

 “As the discussion around gender has become increasingly polarised, this season at Science Gallery London aims to create a space where greater nuance and complexity can play out”, said John O’Shea, Associate Director (Creative) at Science Gallery London.
 “By bringing together the voices of artists, activists, researchers, clinicians and young people, we hope to form better questions about the experience of gender today.”

-Other artists in GENDERS include Shu Lea Cheang, Phoebe Davies, Rotimi Fani-Kayode, Adham Faramawy, Mary Maggic, Sadé Mica, Gaby Sahhar, Fannie Sosa and Soofiya.
+Other artists in GENDERS include Shu Lea Cheang, Phoebe Davies, Rotimi Fani-Kayode, Adham Faramawy, Mary Maggic, Sadé Mica, Gaby Sahhar, Fannie Sosa, Soofiya and Puck Verkade.

 Victoria Sin, artist and GENDERS season advisor said: “In my work as an artist, I am interested in the intersections of scientific and personal narratives around gender.
 By bringing together many voices from science and art this exhibition encourages a creative and open approach to the multitude of experiences of gender.”